Imran series characters

 The Imran Series is an Urdu spy novel series created by famous Pakistani writer Ibn-e-Safi.
-Ali Imran is the pivotal character, a comical secret agent who controls the Secret Service as X-2 but appears to work as a normal member of the Secret Service.
+Ali Imran is the pivotal character, a comical secret agent who controls the Secret Service as X-2 but appears to work as just another member of the Secret Service.
 Except for a handful of people, no one knows his status as the chief of the Service.

-The first book, Khaufnaak Imarat (The Terrifying Building), was published in October 1955.
-In early books Imran appears as a solo detective, but later in the ninth book, Dhuaen ki Tehreer (The Scribbling in Smoke), he is portrayed as the chief of Secret Service as X-2.
+The first book, Khaufnaak Imaarat (The Terrifying Building), was published in October 1955.
+In early books Imran appears as a solo detective, but from the ninth book, Dhuaen ki Tehreer (The Scribbling in Smoke), he is portrayed as the chief of Secret Service as X-2.

 Humour is the essence of Ibn-e-Safi books.
-In this series by Mr. Ibn-e-Safi had written a total number of 120 Imran Series books.
+Ibn-e-Safi wrote a total of 121 Imran Series books.